Quick answer

 Most trap-tox treatments at Bravo MedSpa land between 50 and 100 units of Botox (or dose-equivalent Dysport/Jeuveau/Xeomin).
 Light muscle, smaller frame, or first-time clients typically start around 50–60 units.
 Heavy muscle, larger frame, or clients returning after a first round that wore off faster than they wanted often land at 80–100 units.
 The bilateral distribution means half on each side.

 We under-correct on the first round — about 70% of what we'd ultimately recommend — and invite you back at two weeks for a complimentary review.
 If anything needs adjusting, we add precisely where needed.
+Under-correction is deliberate: it's much easier to add units at the 2-week review than to wait out a too-heavy first treatment for six months.

 Who this treatment is really for